deanjdev/deanjdev/README.md

 </p>

 <!-- Introduction Message -->
-<h3 align="center">Hello!
+<h5 align="justify">Hello!
 I'm Dean, a CompSci student with a passion for developing innovative solutions to complex problems, particularly in the field of machine learning.
 I enjoy exploring the latest programming languages and technologies to create software applications that make a real impact in people's lives.
 On my profile, you'll find my personal projects and contributions to various open-source projects.
-Let's collaborate and create something amazing together!</h3>
+Let's collaborate and create something amazing together!</h5>